corei4/Thesis-Project/README.md

 A step by step series of examples that tell you how to get a development env running

-First the user will have to have yarn and node installed on his/her device, then must run yarn and node install on the terminal in the repo and in the client folder within the repo
+First the user will have to have yarn and node installed on his/her device, then must run yarn and node install on the terminal in the repo and in the client folder within the repo:

 ```
 yarn